Azure/azure-sdk-for-android/sdk/communication/azure-communication-common/README.md

 CommunicationTokenCredential userCredential = new CommunicationTokenCredential("eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjM2MDB9.adM-ddBZZlQ1WlN3pdPBOF5G4Wh9iZpxNP_fSvpF4cWs");
 ```

-### Creating a credential that refreshes with a Callable
+### Creating a credential that refreshes on demand with a Callable

 Alternatively, for long-lived clients, you can create a `CommunicationTokenCredential` with a callable to renew tokens if expired.
 Here we assume that we have a callable `fetchTokenFromMyServerForUser` that makes a network request to retrieve a token string for a user.